Centers for Medicare & Medicaid Services (CMS), HHS.

 CMS consulted with the HHS-OIG regarding the extension of the moratoria on new HHAs and Part B non-emergency ground ambulance providers and suppliers in all of the moratoria states, and HHS-OIG agrees that a significant potential for fraud, waste, and abuse continues to exist regarding those provider and supplier types in these geographic areas.
 The circumstances warranting the imposition of the moratoria have not yet abated, and CMS has determined that the moratoria are still needed as we monitor the indicators and continue with administrative actions to combat fraud and abuse, such as payment suspensions and revocations of provider/supplier numbers.
 (For more information regarding the monitored indicators, see the February 4, 2014 moratoria document (79 FR 6475)).

-Based upon CMS' consultation with the relevant State Medicaid agencies, CMS has concluded that extending these moratoria will not create an access to care issue for Medicaid or CHIP beneficiaries in the affected states at this time.
+Based upon CMS' consultation with the relevant State Medicaid agencies, CMS has concluded that extending Start Printed Page 4150these moratoria will not create an access to care issue for Medicaid or CHIP beneficiaries in the affected states at this time.
 CMS also reviewed Medicare data for these states and found there are no current problems with access to HHAs or ground ambulance providers or suppliers.
 Nevertheless, the agency will continue to monitor these locations to make sure that no access to care issues arise in the future.

-Based upon our consultation with law enforcement and consideration of the factors and activities described previously, CMS has determined that the temporary enrollment moratoria should be extended for an additional 6 months.
+Based upon our consultation with law enforcement and consideration of the factors and activities described previously, CMS has determined that the current temporary enrollment moratoria should be extended for an additional 6 months.

 III.
 Summary of the Moratoria Locations